 Many of the expectations of a yoga studio are similar to any class – arrive early, don’t wear perfume, and don’t interrupt the teacher.
 Questions are always welcome, but you may want to ask at the beginning or end of the class, depending on how many students are present.
-If you’re doing a course with Yoga on Mill, you’ll be in your own home, so do what you want!
+If you’re doing a class with DoYogaWithMe, you’ll be in your own home so do what you want!

 If you have never done yoga before, the best place to begin for most people is with a beginner hatha yoga class.
 Hatha yoga generally spends more time on physical postures, as opposed to a mantra, pranayama, and meditation, and moves slow enough for anyone to keep up while focussing more on safe alignment.
 As I said earlier, though, all of the above depends on the teacher.

-If you are looking at Yoga on Mill for an excellent place to begin,
+If you are looking on DoYogaWithMe for a good place to begin,